-If your friend is sending you a helpful shortcut, an editor of a reputed publication announces a handy shortcut they built, or a trusted site shares an iCloud link of the shortcut, most likely they are safe.
+If your friend is sending you a helpful shortcut, an editor of a reputed publication announces a handy shortcut they built, or a trusted site shares an iCloud link of the shortcut, most likely, they are safe.
 You can add them to your iPhone and enjoy using them.

 You may like: Where to find great shortcuts for your iPhone and iPad

 If you get shortcuts from random places you have never heard of, it may have security or privacy issues.
 It can even do things like access your photos or files (with your permission by showing a popup – in which most people tap OK) and upload them to their server.
-So, avoid being careless and do not add shortcuts from just about anyplace.
+So, avoid being careless and do not add shortcuts from just about anywhere.

 Related: Watch out for malicious Shortcuts

 How to allow untrusted shortcuts on iPhone and iPad

 Here’s how to allow untrusted shortcuts on iOS 14 and earlier: